pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ### Handling configuration errors

 If you see "permanent error" or "misconfiguration" messages after you have made changes to the configuration of the HubSpot plugin, then it is likely that the configuration is faulty and causes the errors.
-Navigate to navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot: and edit one of your mappings.
+Navigate to navigate to :navpath:Your event → :fa3-wrench: Settings → HubSpot: and edit one of your mappings.
 If a warning symbol :fa3-warning: appears in one of the lines, then that line is causing issues due to incompatible data types.

 Check the corresponding entry in the HubSpot backend for mistakes.